-As of June 30, 2023, the District's outstanding Unlimited Tax General Obligation Bonds have the bond ratings of "Aa3" with no outlook by Moody's Investors Service.
-The District's other obligations include early retirement incentive and accumulated sick and vacation pay.
-We present more detailed information about the long-term obligations within Note F of the Notes to Basic Financial Statements.
+The District's other obligations include accumulated sick leave.
+We present more detailed information about our long-term liabilities in Note F in the Notes to Basic Financial Statements.

 Factors Bearing on the District's Future

 At the time these financial statements were prepared and audited, the District was aware of the following circumstances that could significantly affect its financial health in the future: